mesteranna/open-music-data-white-paper/README.md

 -   `glossary.qmd`: Glossary

--   `context.qmd`: Source file of the _Policy Context & Problem Map_ chapter.
+-   `context.qmd`: Source file of the *Policy Context & Problem Map* chapter.

--    `curation.qmd`: Source file of the _Data Collection, Improvement & Exchange_ chapter.
+-   `curation.qmd`: Source file of the *Data Collection, Improvement & Exchange* chapter.

--   `obsevatory.qmd`: Source file of the _The Open Music Observatory as a Data Sharing Space_ chapter.
+-   `obsevatory.qmd`: Source file of the *The Open Music Observatory as a Data Sharing Space* chapter.

+-   `conclusions.qmd` A placeholder for conclustions.

+-   `references.qmd`: A placeholder start printing the bibliographic references.

 ## Bibliographical references